“I think you will like it ma.” The makeup artist tried again, a repeated attempt to convince Akudo to get faux eyelashes.

 Akudo had gone to Iyabo’s dorm room to visit her friend who resided in that same room, and walked in on the poor girl kneeling in the middle of a circle of senior students, tears streaming down her face as they took turns ridiculing her.

 It was one of the most heartbreaking things she had ever witnessed.
 She burst into the circle instinctively, pulled her into a standing position and warned all present not to mess with her.
-Akudo took her back to her room, washed her face with water, gave her some food and told her to come to Akudo if anybody bothered her.
+Akudo took her back to her room, washed her face with water, gave her some food and told Iyabo to come to her if anybody bothered her.

 The girl had hugged her, thanked her, and returned the next day, the assistant Headmistress in tow.
 The Assistant Headmistress politely ordered Akudo to play the role of School Mother to the girl, so she did.